 Society newsThe Hon.
-Judge Kael McKenzie to be guest speaker at 15th Annual Pride Reception (July 20)
+Judge Kael McKenzie guest speaker at 15th Annual Pride Reception (July 20)

 The Nova Scotia Barristers’ Society is pleased to announce that the Honourable Judge Kael McKenzie will be guest speaker at the 15th Annual Pride Reception on July 20, 2017.